 Video of UPS plane crash in Louisville provides clues as investigators try to determine cause of disaster

-Investigators searching for what caused Tuesday's deadly UPS plane crash in Louisville, Kentucky, will be reviewing dramatic video footage from the scene.
+Investigators searching for what caused Tuesday's deadly UPS plane crash in Louisville, Kentucky, will be reviewing dramatic video footage from the scene in addition to the crucial voice and data recorders, generally known as black boxes, which were recovered Wednesday.

 The footage appears to show the area of the left wing where one of the plane's engines would be located on fire as the McDonnell Douglas MD-11 raced down the runway toward disaster.
 Officials said at least nine people were killed in the crash and the death toll was expected to rise.